Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Nothing really to be worried about here.
-The big dices may be the most threatening thing here, but if you know the timing, it shouldn't really be an issue.

-Use all your Blue Souls and perform the dances perfectly to take him down quickly.
+Remember that the twirl he does when he throw the dices also damages you so don't stay too close to him.
+His big dices are not a problem if you just run in one direction.

-If the Halloween Ghosts get to close to you, give them a priority and defeat them quickly.
+If the Halloween Ghosts get to close to you, prioritize them.
+Go for Soul Cycle rather than Soul Slam.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248730.png">